The Youth and the Maiden with Stars on their Foreheads and Crescents on their Breasts: Bulgaria

 Author Nikolay Rainov published a South Slavic tale titled "Слънце и месец" ("Sun and Moon"): a king dies, and his son ascends to the throne.
 To mark the occasion, the new king summons everyone to a feast, where he will choose his bride.
 However, none of the female guests strike his fancy, and he sends his guards to see if all girls are present.
-The guards arrive at the only illuminated house in the city, where an old woman asks about the commotion at the castle, and her three daughters talk among themseves about marrying the new king: the elder bpasts she is able to feed the whole army with a grain of wheat, the middle one that she can clothe the whole army, and the youngest promises to bear him twins, a boy and a girl, one shining like the sun and the other like the moon.
+The guards arrive at the only illuminated house in the city, where an old woman asks about the commotion at the castle, and her three daughters talk among themselves about marrying the new king: the elder boasts she is able to feed the whole army with a grain of wheat, the middle one that she can clothe the whole army, and the youngest promises to bear him twins, a boy and a girl, one shining like the sun and the other like the moon.
 The guards report back to the king, who takes the three girls and their mother to live at the palace and marries the youngest.
 Some time later, the king has to go war, and, in his absence, the queen gives birth to her promised twins, the boy with a sun on his chest and the girl with a moon.
 The queen's elder sister takes the children and throws them in the water in a chest, and replaces them with a puppy and a kitten.
 The king returns and, deceived by the ruse, orders his wife to be locked in a cell and spat on by the people.
 As for the children, they are saved by a captain in a sailing ship, who raises the children until they are fifteen years old.
 On his deathbed, he tells the male twin to take the captain's horse and let it guide them: wherever it stops, the twins shall make their residence.
 The twins follow his adoptive father's request, and settle just next to the royal gardens, where they build a house.
 Their elder aunt, who became the new queen after her cadette's banishment, learns the twins are alive and consult with an old witch ways to dispose of them.
 The old witch pays a visit to the twins' house and convinces the female twin to send her brother for a giant mirror that shines like the sun in a forest; then, for a hen and its chicks that lays golden eggs, and lastly for a bride for her brother from the garden of the Samodivas ("Самодивска градина", in the original).
 When the male twin rides the horse to the garden of the Samodivas, the samodiva tries to petrify him, but the male twin overpowers her and she joins him as his bride.
 At the end of the tale, the Samodiva woman advises the twins to pass by their mother in the cell, kiss her and decorate her hair with flowers.
 They then join the king for a feast and the Samodiva says their horses are eating bones, just as absurd as a woman giving birth to animals.
 Author Assen Nicoloff translated the tale as Sun and Moon - Brother and Sister, and sourced it from Bulgaria.
 In Nicoloff's translation, the twins quest for a mirror, a golden hen and its chicks, a fountain spouting honey and butter, and lastly for a fairy maiden from a fairy ground.